Profitability ratios: types, formulas and how to use

 What do profitability ratios measure?

 Profitability ratios are financial metrics that measure how efficiently your business converts spending into profits.
-They help you understand which areas of your business generate the best returns.
+They reveal which areas of your business generate the best returns.

-Different ratio types focus on specific spending categories.
-Not every ratio will be relevant to your small business.
+Different ratio types focus on specific spending categories, and not every ratio will be relevant to your small business.

 Types of profitability ratios

-Profitability ratios fall into two main categories, each measuring different aspects of your financial performance:
+Profitability ratios fall into two main categories: margin ratios and return ratios.
+Each measures different aspects of your financial performance.

 Margin ratios